Melros/basejump/README.md

 Just a file to quick test some css.

+#### comment-style.scss

+A file to declare your global comment style.

 ## Comment Style

 Make sure you use a straight comment style throughout your project.